Dabronzo/DJFlamingo/README.md

 #### Update Gig

-- This page uses a similar template to the creation of the gig but loads the information of the gig to be edited, after the alteration the user may click on the Update button to post the changes to the database.
-On the top there is a “Delete” button that will trigger a modal that alert the user that the gig will be deleted from the database.
+- This page uses a similar template to the page where the gig is created.
+However, in addition it  loads the information of the gig, allowing it to be edited.
+After the alteration has been made, the user may click on the ‘’Update'' button to post the adjustments to the database.
+On the top, there is a “Delete” button which will trigger a modal to alert the user that the gig will be deleted from the database.

-### User/Dj Featrues
+### User as Dj Features

-The main page for the DJ user is a agenda like view where the gigs are displayed on cards, ordered by date and holding a few crucial information and actions for that gig.
+The main page for the DJ user is an agenda: view where the gigs are displayed on cards, ordered by date and holding some essential information and actions for that gig.

 #### My gigs agenda

-- My gigs agenda
-Main page for the DJ user, if the user logged in has gigs assigned to happened, they will be displayed in cards with different colours depending on the status of the gig (Confirmed, Proposal or Cancelled).
-Each card holds a button “Details” that will redirect the user to a page with more information and other actions related to the gig.
-At the top a button “History” will display the history of gigs of the user.
+- This is the main page for the DJ user.
+If the user logged in and has assigned gigs up to come, they will be displayed in cards with different colours depending on the status of the gig (Confirmed, Proposal or Cancelled).
+Each card holds a button “Details” which will redirect the user to a page with some more information and the possibility of other actions related to the gig.
+At the top, the button “History” will display the history of the user's gigs.

 #### Gigs Cards

-- The colour of each card represents their status, being green for confirmed, that means that the admin created already like that or was already accepted by the DJ, light blue is for a proposal, where the admin is proposing a gig for that DJ that can be accepted or declined, red is displayed on the cancelled gig, that was for some reason cancelled by the admin only.
-Rejected gigs are not displayed for the DJ user.
+- The colour of each of the cards represents their status: green for confirmed, meaning that the admin created an already confirmed gig or that it was accepted by the DJ.
+Light blue is for a proposal, where the admin is proposing a gig for the DJ which can be accepted or declined.
+Lastly, red is displayed on a cancelled gig, which for some reason got cancelled by the admin.
+Gigs rejected by the DJ are not displayed for the DJ user.

 <br/>
 <details>